-- increased heart rate
+- an increased heart rate

-- heart murmur
+- a heart murmur

 - enlarged lymph nodes

-- enlarged spleen or liver
+- an enlarged spleen or liver

-A family history of certain types of anemia such as sickle cell, can be helpful.
-Also, a history of exposure to toxic agents in the home or work place might point to an environmental cause.
+A family history of certain types of anemia such as sickle cell anemia can be helpful.
+A history of exposure to toxic agents in the home or workplace might point to an environmental cause.

 Tests to diagnose anemia include:

+- Ferritin test.
 This blood test analyzes iron stores.

 - Vitamin B-12 test.
 This blood test shows vitamin B-12 levels and helps your doctor determine if they’re too low.